pji/scryclient/docs/module_requirements.rst

     * validator

 How should validator be implemented?
-    NOTE: Current implementation has the trust_boundary decorator inside scrycli rather than inside validator.

     It feels like this should be doable as a decorator.
 Perhaps it's a trust_boundary() decorator that acts on the returning data?
     I've never done it, but it should be possible.